 FURNACE 101 FOR THE MODERN HOMEOWNER

 Many of us aren't sure where to begin when it's time to upgrade or make changes in our heating and cooling systems.
 With the wide range of equipment available to modern homeowners, the options can be a little intimidating and confusing.
-One thing is for sure, though: it is better to prepare and familiarize yourself with the options beforehand, than to be forced into a hasty (and possibly regrettable) decision after your furnace bites the dust in the middle of a cold, blustery January night, and you need to get heat back into your home RIGHT NOW.
+One thing is for sure though, it is better to prepare and familiarize yourself with the options beforehand, than to be forced into a hasty (and possibly regrettable) decision.
+This is especially important if your furnace bites the dust in the middle of a cold, blustery January night and you need to get heat back into your home IMMEDIATELY.

 Several things will need to be considered in determining the best time for you to replace your existing furnace.
-The condition and energy efficiency of your existing unit will obviously be the first considerations.
-Factors such as the make, model, and age of the furnace will require some contemplation, as well.
-With modern technologies allowing significant increases in the energy and operating efficiency of home heating systems, it may be worth the savings in energy costs to upgrade your system somewhere in the ball park of every 10 years.
-At the same time, it must also be acknowledged that well maintained, high quality equipment can and many times does last many years longer than this general time estimate.
+The condition and energy efficiency of your existing unit will obviously be the first things to consider.
+Factors such as the make, model, and age of the furnace will require some contemplation as well.
+With modern technologies allowing significant increases in the energy and operating efficiency of home heating systems, it may be worth the savings in energy costs to upgrade your system at least every 10 years.
+At the same time, it must also be acknowledged that well-maintained and high quality equipment can and many times does last many years longer than our general time estimate.

 How do I determine the proper size furnace for my home?

 To get the best performance out of a new furnace, it is simply not as easy as replacing the old one with a carbon copy of your existing unit.
-Determining the size of the furnace you need will probably require the help of an HVAC professional who is up to date on industry and governmental energy standards.
+Determining the size of the furnace you need will probably require the help of an HVAC professional who is understands the industry and governmental energy standards.
 They can perform a heating load calculation, in order to give you a more accurate quote on the type of system your home requires.

 This evaluation will consider any changes that have been made to your home since your current furnace was installed, such as new exteriors, new doors, new windows, and possibly even new appliances which have been added to your home.

 It is generally estimated that most homes up to 1,800 square feet will be sufficiently heated with an 80% AFUE furnace.
 A larger home will generally be more comfortable with a 90% AFUE furnace.
 Of course, each home is as individual as the people living in it.
-The best furnace is going to be one that has been sized correctly for the needs of your particular home, and has been properly, professionally installed.
+The best furnace is going to be one that has been sized correctly for the needs of your particular home and has been properly installed by a professional.

 What is AFUE?

 Annual Fuel Utilization Efficiency = AFUE.
-Your furnace's AFUE number tells you how efficiently your furnace is converting fuel to energy, as opposed to how much is lost as exhaust.
-An 80% AFUE furnace converts 80% of the fuel you purchase into heat for your home.
+Your furnace's AFUE number tells you how efficiently your furnace is converting fuel to energy as opposed to how much is lost as exhaust.
+An 80% AFUE furnace converts 80% of the fuel that heats your home.
 A 90% AFUE furnace or a 90% + AFUE furnace will convert 90% or more of fuel into the energy that heats your home.
 Some manufacturers offer furnaces with higher efficiencies than others.

 Can I use my chimney?

 As industry technology moves forward, many existing masonry (brick) chimneys are simply not equipped to properly meet the ventilation demands of modern furnaces.
 The size of the chimney can be an issue.
 It might be too large for your new furnace.
 The result could be improper ventilation of flue products, which can lead to condensation issues inside the chimney.
 There are at least two major problems with condensation in the chimney.
-Corrosive acids are formed when flue gases combine with water condensate.
+Corrosive acids are formed when flue gases combined with water condensate.
 These acids then eat away at the chimney itself, destroying bricks, tiles, and mortar.
-Also, the freezing and thawing of moisture in winter can cause the breaking away of mortar and bricks.
-The resulting damage can create leaks into the home that will also allow damage to drywall, and can drain back into the furnace itself, causing corrosive issues there, as well.
+Also, the freezing and thawing of moisture in the winter can cause the breaking away of mortar and bricks.
+The resulting damage can create leaks into the home that can damage drywall and can drain back into the furnace itself, causing corrosive issues there as well.

 There are homes where it is possible to match a new furnace to an existing chimney.
-Things to consider are the height, location, lining and condition of the chimney.
-Building codes have to be met.
+Things to consider are the height, location, lining, and condition of the chimney.
+Additionally, building codes must be met.
 This ensures proper draft in the chimney for adequate ventilation.
 Our team of HVAC professionals can offer the best advice on how to configure your new furnace.

 What type of furnace should I get?

-In past decades, installing a new furnace didn't allow much in the way of options for what was available.
-Today's industry, however, can leave a homeowner's head spinning with all the choices now available.
+Over the past few decades, installing a new furnace didn't allow much in the way of options for what was available.
+Today's industry, however, can leave a homeowner's head spinning with all the choices available.